Improving Emotional Intelligence (EQ)

 If any of these experiences are unfamiliar, your emotions may be “turned down” or “turned off.”
 In order to build EQ—and become emotionally healthy—you must reconnect to your core emotions, accept them, and become comfortable with them.
 You can do this through the practice of mindfulness.

 Mindfulness is the practice of purposely focusing your attention on the present moment—and without judgment.
 The cultivation of mindfulness has roots in Buddhism, but most religions include some type of similar prayer or meditation technique.
 Mindfulness helps shift your preoccupation with thought toward an appreciation of the moment, physical and emotional sensations, and brings a larger perspective on life.
 Mindfulness calms and focuses you, making you more self-aware in the process.

 Developing emotional awareness

-If you haven’t learned how to manage stress, it’s important to do so first.
-When you can manage stress, you’ll feel more comfortable reconnecting to strong or unpleasant emotions and changing the way you experience and respond to your feelings.
-You can develop your emotional awareness by learning the mindfulness meditation in Helpguide’s free Emotional Intelligence Toolkit that helps you to get in touch with difficult emotions and manage uncomfortable feelings.
+It’s important you learn how to manage stress first, so you’ll feel more comfortable reconnecting to strong or unpleasant emotions and changing how you experience and respond to your feelings.
+You can develop your emotional awareness by practicing the mindfulness meditation in HelpGuide’s free Emotional Intelligence Toolkit.

 Key skill 3: Social awareness